 In-Clinic Requirement.
-In addition to the proscribed class time on Wednesday, students are required to spend a minimum of two (2) additional hours per week performing office hours in the M-VETS Student Advisor Office.
+In addition to the proscribed class time on Wednesday, students are required to spend a minimum of two (2) additional hours per week performing office hours remotely.
 Students will sign up for a regular time at the beginning of the semester.
 This time shall be used for intake, electronic and hard copy client file maintenance, and other assigned tasks.